awpala/my-omscs-notes/cs-6290/06-ilp.md

 <img src="./assets/06-009A.png" width="450">
 </center>

-Now that we have seen two types of depdendencies (i.e., read-after-write/RAW and write-after-write/WAW) and how they can affect the scheduling of instructions in a processor attempting to perform at `CPI > 1`, consider the following scenario.
+Now that we have seen two types of dependencies (i.e., read-after-write/RAW and write-after-write/WAW) and how they can affect the scheduling of instructions in a processor attempting to perform at `CPI > 1`, consider the following scenario.

 A processor is given with a classical five-stage pipeline (`F`, `D`, `E`, `M`, `W`) and which can also perform ***forwarding*** (i.e., if the result has been produced, it is fed into the instruction correctly, even though it has not been written to a register yet).
 Furthermore, each stage can execute `10` instructions (i.e., ideally, it can perform all `10` instructions within `5` cycles--assuming no dependencies, etc.).

-Given this processor, in which cycle does the operation `WB` (write back) occur for the following instructions)?
+Given this processor, in which cycle does the operation `WB` (write back) occur for the following instructions?

 | Instruction | `E` | `WB` |
 |:--:|:--:|:--:|